Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Getting-Started.md

 # Getting Started

-This document should be your introductory document to Animal-AI, which outlines the process of getting started with the project, in  recommended order of material exposure.
-It is essentially a spiderweb connecting the project with the various documentation and resources available.
+Welcome to Animal-AI!
+This document serves as your introductory guide, outlining the recommended steps to begin working with the project.
+It acts as a central hub, linking you to various documentation and resources essential for a comprehensive understanding of Animal-AI.
+Follow this guide to navigate through the project efficiently and make the most of the available resources.

 #### Table of Contents